 Food on international trips is prepared by guides, service staff, or Museum education staff.
 During travel involving airports, students will need to pay for their own meals.
 We will do our best during international trips to coordinate with our guides and lodges we are staying in to accommodate dietary restrictions.

 The following are requirements for all student participants for participation in this program:

 United States passport with at least 7 months remaining validity.
 If you do not have a valid United States passport, you cannot participate in this trip.

 Proof of travel insurance that includes emergency evacuation & repatriation.
 Trip cancellation and lost property are also good to make sure you policy includes.
 If you have any questions, please contact the Education Director at DALevering@FHSU.edu.

 Contacting Your Child

 Transportation for international programs is program-specific.
-Please see the individual program description, and contact the Education Director (DALevering@FHSU.edu).
+Please see the individual program description, and contact the Camps Director (DALevering@FHSU.edu).

 Pick up is by 5:00pm on the last day of the program.

 For questions about the Sternberg Science Camps programs, contact us at SternbergCamps@fhsu.edu or 785-639-5249.